guibueno/guibueno.github.io/_docs/eval-02-ux-workshop.markdown

 ### My questions

-Still unsure about the efficacy of Reveal.js in this context, I was looking for feedback on how to make the usability of **LanguageBug** align with the majority of apps.
+Still unsure about the efficacy of *Reveal.js* in this context, I was looking for feedback on how to make the usability of **LanguageBug** align with the majority of apps.

 I was wondering at the time:

 * Is my prototype intuitive?
 Is it easy to use?
 * Why doesn't it look/feel like a mobile app?

-More importantly, I was doubting if my prototype would be engaging, which was why I had signed up for an UX workshop in the first place.
-I would be constantly asking myself:
+I was also questioning if my prototype would engage users or not.
+My questions were:

 * Will my peers respond to the command prompts?
 * Is the flow of texts happening too fast?
 * Will they be confused by so much information?
 * Does my prototype make it clear where I'm heading to?

+My assumptions were that following the design was not intuitive and that learner would need to process most of information in the sensory memory.
+I was also assuming that user might constantly think "*where should I click?*" and "*would I need to press anything while speaking?*", so that these concerns would affect their learning efficacy.

 ### My presentation